cnr-isti-vclab/cnr-isti-vclab.github.io/content/results/leccear/index.md

 ---
 title: "LecceAR"
-summary: "[2014-15] Augmented reality on mobile. <p onclick='this.style.display=\"block\"; event.preventDefault();' style='overflow: hidden; display: -webkit-box; -webkit-line-clamp: 3; -webkit-box-orient: vertical;'>LecceAR is an augmented reality app for iOS 8.
+summary: "_[2014-15] Augmented reality on mobile_<p class=\"summary\">LecceAR is an augmented reality app for iOS 8.
 This allows adding to a real-world scene, seen from a mobile device's camera, with 3D models of cultural heritage sites as they looked in the past.
 3D models are displayed when the user points the device's camera towards a planar target which can be a photograph or an image.
 The rendered 3D model is anchored to this target in a coherent and smooth way according to user's movements.
 Funded by PON 'DICET', Regione Puglia, Italia</p>"
 authors: []
 tags:
 -